*updated December 2017

 Once I learned about Semester schools, I wished I could go back in time and attend one though I’d have a tough time choosing the one.
-Semester schools for high school students are a relatively new phenomenon, the first, the Mountain School in Vermont, opening in the mid-1980’s.
-Now there are thirteen schools that make up the Semester Schools Network.
-Semester schools offer students, typically juniors (but some accept sophomores and seniors), experiential learning with a unique focus, ranging from studio art in Napa (Oxbow School) to conservation and sustainability on the island of Eleuthera (The Island School).
+Semester schools for students are a relatively new phenomenon, the first, the Mountain School in Vermont, opening in the mid-1980’s.
+There are eleven schools that make up the Semester Schools Network, with several other offerings not currently part of this group.
+Semester schools offer students, typically juniors (but some accept sophomores, seniors, and middle schoolers), experiential learning with a unique focus, ranging from studio art in Napa (Oxbow School) to conservation and sustainability on the island of Eleuthera (The Island School).

 Though leaving an independent school for a semester during the late high school years may seem questionable with all of the pressure surrounding the college admissions process, the experience, along with being life-changing, provides excellent preparation for going away to college.
 Many Semester schools offer college counseling and if not, students stay in contact and continue to work with the college counselor from their sending school.
 All Semester schools are boarding schools, so students learn self-reliance, time management, and important group living skills.
 And the experience is a catalyst for personal growth on many levels.
 Students may come home more in touch with the type of college they are interested in, as well as what they want to pursue academically.
 For all of these reasons, colleges look favorably on students that attend Semester schools.